Mount Mabu

 Mount Mabu is a mountain in northern Mozambique, famous for its old-growth rain forest.
 Mount Mabu is approximately 1700 m high and the forest covers about 7000 hectare.
 While well-known locally, the Mount Mabu forest and its extremely diverse flora and fauna were virtually unknown to science until 2005, when the location was finally visited by a team of researchers from the Mulanje Mountain Conservation Trust (MMCT), along with several ornithologists, and, in 2008, by scientists from Kew Royal Botanic Gardens.
-The scientific expeditions were only made possible by finding the mountain's location on Google Earth's satellite-view, looking for potentially unknown wildlife hotspots in Africa.
+The scientific expeditions were made possible by finding the mountain's location on Google Earth's satellite-view, looking for potentially unknown wildlife hotspots in Africa.
 Thus, Mount Mabu is frequently referred to as the "Google Forest".
-It forms part of a proposed ecoregion, to be called the "Southeast Africa Montane Archipelago" (SEAMA).
+It forms part of a proposed ecoregion to be called the "Southeast Africa Montane Archipelago" (SEAMA).

 Habitations

 There are communities living around Mount Mabu, the closest being Nangaze, Nvava, and Limbue.
-The mountain plays a crucial role in the lives of the communities, and in the cosmology of the Nangaze leader, Mount Mabu belongs to a kinship network in which Mabu is the oldest brother, Mount Muriba is the youngest brother and River Mugue is the middle sister.
+The mountain plays a crucial role in the lives of the communities and, in the cosmology of the Nangaze leader, Mount Mabu belongs to a kinship network in which Mabu is the oldest brother, Mount Muriba is the youngest brother and River Mugue is the middle sister.
 Local narratives state that the first leaders of the Nvava or the Nangaze community after they died their spirits flew to the mountain.

 Currently, there are two Mozambican NGOs working with the communities to turn Mount Mabu into a conservation area, namely, Justica Ambiental and RADEZA.
 These NGOs created associations to protect Mount Mabu in different communities.
 JA created associations in Nangaze, Nvava, Namadoe and Limbue.
 RADEZA created committees for natural resources management in the four communities mentioned and six more.
 RADEZA in association with ITC (Iniciativa de Terras Privadas) persuaded the government to provide community land titles – DUAT.
-Until, the present there is no formal conservation of Mabu.
+Up to the present time, there is no formal conservation of Mabu.
 However, the associations "control" access to the mountain and forest.